Nicola2309/-MS2/README.md

 [The entire workspace can be viewed on Figma with this link.](https://www.figma.com/file/jc8QKDwQCQ1ecvrTFuogfB/MS's?node-id=0%3A1)

+## Features

 ### Existing Website Features

+* Navigation and Hero Image:
-Navigation: The main navigation includes a link to each of the main sections of the site, which answer each of the user questions, and is styled clear, simple and modern.
+    - The main navigation includes the Logo and a link to each of the main sections of the site, which answer each of the user questions, and is styled clear, simple and modern.

-Google Maps API – Using the Google Maps API, all recommendations will be added as custom markers to an inbuilt map.

-Search Google Maps Places – Allowing the ability for the user to search for other places of interest outside those recommended, suggesting awesome places like 'Caseificio', 'Cantina' and 'Frantoio', places who are respectively leading the user to cheese producers, wine producers, and EVO olive oil producers.
-This will allow the user to be able to find all they need in the one website rather than using multiple.
+    - The Hero image was carefully chose to communicate relax and cosiness with the shades of blue, white and black characterizing it.
+    - Under the Hero image the navigation options continue.
+The three pictures, representing the activities offered to the user and the website sections, are clickable and lead the user to the chosen part of interest to know more about.

+* Google Maps API :
+    - This section includes a brief explanation of itself and suggestions to search for in the maps, 'Caseificio', 'Cantina' and 'Frantoio'.
+The icons in the suggestions sentences become bigger when hovered so to attract the attention of the user and making even clearer what product they are searching for by using those keywords, before even reading the little explanation.
+The Searchbox helps the user finding every desired location making the website a reliable and useful information source by itself, being useful to the user when performing those searches rather than obligating the user, by design, to leave it and perform the searches on another one.
+    - The Searchbox works thanks to the implementation of the Places API which marks on the map, using a simple mark I implemented, the place or places searched by the user.
+    - The Map contains 37 advised locations, with a proper icon according to the nature of the location.
+If the location is a free natural pool is represented by [waves](https://github.com/Nicola2309/-MS2/blob/master/assets/images/icons/spring-icon.png), if it is a Spa by [a swimming man](https://github.com/Nicola2309/-MS2/blob/master/assets/images/icons/pool-icon.png), if it is a restaurant by [cutlery](https://github.com/Nicola2309/-MS2/blob/master/assets/images/icons/dining-icon.png), if it of historical interest is represented by a [red pushpin](https://github.com/Nicola2309/-MS2/blob/master/assets/images/icons/red-pushpin.png).
+    - Every Location has its own infowindow containing a picture, the title naming the location and a link to the official website, or in the case of 'Le Caldane', a free thermal site without an official page, to the wikipedia page.
+The infowindow closes when another icon is clicked so to leave a good user experience.

+* Carousel Sections :
+    - The carousel sections code is imported, the sections have been completely restyled to fit with the design of my website, changed the colour, reduced the height and filled with carefully chosen pictures, listed below, and my written content.
+The paragraphs content is carrying the ideas of the place they refer to, and a specific description of its specialtties or peculiarities, and the reasons to visit the described place.
+    - I chose this carousel because it offers a double feature of going through the content, one by just sliding by grabbing elements with the mouse on the computer or sliding with the finger on touch screen devices, or using the classic arrows in the 2 sides of the carousel.
+I had to bring the opacity of the arrows to 1 to be clearly visible on my grey carousel.
+    - The carousel has been made responsive adjusting the size and margins of each element to look good in every screen size.
+The carousel indicators margins and puddings have been also resized to look good on every screen size.
+    - The carousel elements are ordered from South to North of Tuscany, prioritizing the part of the region with the least amount and most fragmented content online, making known immediately to the user something else from 'Pisa' and 'Firenze' which are included but not described at all due to the highly abundant material that's already online.
+If needed, the user can be advised about those cities in the 'Contact Us' section.

+* Contact Us Section :
+    - The little presentation of the section explains the user the purpose of the service and gives the user some ideas for questions to ask.
-Contact Form – The contact form is an easy and direct way for the user to ask a question to the site owner.
-[EmailJS](https://www.emailjs.com/) sends the email directly from the website to the website owner.
+    - The contact form is an easy and direct way for the user to ask a question to the site owner.
+    - [EmailJS](https://www.emailjs.com/) sends the email directly from the website to the website owner and an automatic reply informing the user that the email has been received and a detailed reply answering the user questions will be sent soon.

 ### Features to implement in the future

-There are three of features I would like to implement in the future to make the map feature even more user friendly.
+There are three features I would like to implement in the future to make the map feature even more user friendly.
 * Importing infowindows from maps for the locations searched by the user, that now needs to zoom to the actual location to get the infowindow prompted.
-* Show user location on the map - I would like to add this feature so that a user can easily see their location compared to the recomendations.
+* Show user location on the map - I would like to add this feature so that a user can easily see their location compared to the recommendations.
 * Implement the Distance Matrix API and give the possibility to see, for the user, how distant is a chosen place to another.